Skip to Content

 Maintenance

 Travel trailers require more extensive maintenance.
 This is because there are more moving parts.
 You need to maintain the tires, axles, brakes, lights, and more.
-Regular checks and maintenance of these parts are important to ensure that the trailer can be towed safely.
 This adds to the cost of ownership over time.

 Leaks are a common issue in both truck campers and travel trailers as they age.
-Regular inspection of the seals and roof is essential.
-Preventative care can help prolong the lifespan of your RV and prevent costly repairs in the future.
+You should regularly inspect the roof and seals.

-Winner: Truck campers are easier and cheaper to maintain because they don’t have wheels or tires.
+Winner: Truck campers are easier and cheaper to maintain.

-The mileage you get with your RV depends on a number of factors including the truck’s engine the weight of the RV, the size of the RV, aerodynamics, and the driving conditions.
-You’ll get better gas mileage when you tow with a diesel vehicle instead of a gas vehicle.
-A lower-profile RV with better aerodynamics will also achieve better fuel efficiency because it creates less drag.
+You’ll get better mileage when you tow with a diesel vehicle instead of a gas vehicle.
+A lower-profile RV with better aerodynamics will also give you better fuel efficiency because it creates less drag.
 Lighter RVs are also more fuel efficient to tow.

 A teardrop travel trailer